TypiCMS/Subscriptions/README.md

 Configure your subscription plans in config/cashier_plans.php.

-In config/cashier_coupons.php you can manage any coupons.
-By default an example coupon is enabled.
-Consider disabling it before deploying to production.
+Manage any coupons in config/cashier_coupons.php.
+By default an example coupon is enabled, consider disabling it before deploying to production.

 Configure the redirect URL of the first payment:
 ```php